re-rock/JenkinsPipelineDemo/README.md

-For Udemy jenkins demo repository
+For Udemy jenkins demo repository.
+Check for webhook triger...